tgirke/GEN242/content/en/tutorials/rmarkdown/rmarkdown.md

   - `fig.width`: allows to specify width of figures in inches

 For more details on code chunk options see [here](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf).
+If document rendering of code chunk sectioins becomes time consuming due to long computations, one can enable caching to improve performance.
+The corresponding [cache options](https://yihui.org/knitr/options/#cache) of the `knitr` package describes how caching works and the cache examples [here](https://yihui.org/knitr/demo/cache/) provide additional details.

 ### Learning Markdown